 Google Analytics 4 doesn’t currently migrate your data over when you switch, which means you don’t have any historical data available when you move to the new version.
 If you move over to Google Analytics 4 now, you can run both your new and old accounts alongside each other and start collecting data in GA4 before the old version is phased out.
 We don’t know the length of the GA4 data retention period, so this is a wise precaution to take.

 Note: For Google Analytics 4 properties, retention of user-level data, including conversions, is fixed at up to 14 months.
 For all other event data, you may choose the length of retention:

 The two-month retention period is always applied to age, gender, and interest data regardless of your settings.
 Increasing the retention period or changing it to ‘Do not automatically expire’ is applied to data that you have already collected.

-To help businesses make the move to Google Analytics 4, we’ve created a dedicated service to make the transition easier and protect as much of your historical data as possible.
+To help businesses moving to GA4, we’ve created a dedicated service to make the transition easier and protect as much of your historical data as possible.